nizamphoenix/kaggle-osic/README.md

 #### What is pulmonary fibrosis?
 [Pulmonary fibrosis](https://www.mayoclinic.org/diseases-conditions/pulmonary-fibrosis/symptoms-causes/syc-20353690) is a lung disease that occurs when lung tissue becomes damaged and scarred.
 This makes it more difficult for lungs to work properly.

 In this competition, we predict a patient’s severity of lung function based on a CT scan of their lungs.
 We’ll determine lung function based on output from a spirometer, which measures the volume of air inhaled and exhaled.
 The challenge is to use machine learning techniques to make a prediction: final three FVC measurements for each patient, as well as a confidence value in the prediction.
+Given the definition of the problem statement, it seems quantile regression would render the desired solutio.

 What is Forced vital capacity (FVC)?